ABohynDOE/csw93/docs/source/index.rst

 Usage
 -----
-The pakage provides three functions to get
+The package provides three functions to get

 - The design matrix,
 - The word length pattern,